nahmedraja/GASAL2/README.md

-# GASAL 2.1: adding features to the GASAL2 library
+# GASAL 2.2: adding features to the GASAL2 library

-## About this branch "bwa"

-**This branch is made as an access to BWA-MEM repository, which integrates GASAL2 as a submodule.
-This helps to keep work organized.
-If GASAL2 needs to be modified for its integration with BWA-MAM (which SHOULD NOT HAPPEN but you never know!), then this branch will be the place where things will happen.**

 ## List of new features: